Submissions

 The Russian Review now uses the electronic editorial office system ScholarOne to process all submissions.

 Please read the instructions below before submitting your manuscript.
-Then visit the journal’s ScholarOne Submission Portal to begin the submission process.
+Then visit the journal’s Research Exchange portal to begin the submission process.

 Note to Contributors